Carson-Spaniel/Smart-Dash-Interface/readme.md

 - Feel free to customize fonts, colors, and layout as needed in the script.

 ## Upcoming
-1. Performance page: top speed tracking, 0-60 time tracking, more performance related things.
+- Performance page: top speed tracking, 0-60 time tracking, more performance related things.
-2. Complete Readme overhaul: Update the read me to most accurate information.

 ## Far Future
 - Raspberry Pi hotspot for wifi connection to phone for GPS data for GPS related features.